I’ve been thinking pro se litigants must be doing better in court these days.

 But membership isn’t for everyone.
 Some just need the lay of the land, a few breadcrumbs to follow, a system for analyzing a case and creating a strategy to win.

-If that’s you, join us any Wednesday night for a 90-minute short course on the framework and skill sets we use to move our cases through the courts and avoid the traps lawyers set for us.
+If that’s you, join us for a 90-minute short course on the framework and skill sets we use to move our cases through the courts and avoid the traps lawyers set for us.

 We’ve distilled the entire process of litigation down to an hour and change of in-depth instruction, packed with real-life examples of both failure and success.